Table of Contents

 With technology, the general convention is that old people are lacking or out of touch.
-Precepts like "She can’t change, she’s set already in her ways" and "You can’t teach an old dog new tricks" make many to presume that some pursuits are reserved exclusively for the young.
+Precepts like "she can’t change, she’s set already in her ways" and "you can’t teach an old dog new tricks," lead many to presume that some pursuits are reserved exclusively for the young.
 This misconception also applies to programming.

-If at any point in time you, a friend, colleague or someone you know has ever pondered his or her ability to learn programming because they feel they are "too old", I want to let you know that, with determination, an open mind and persistence, anyone can learn programming.
-The question you should instead ask yourself is ‘should I give it a shot?’
+If at any point in time you, a friend, colleague, or someone you know has ever pondered their ability to learn programming because they feel they are "too old," I want to let you know that with determination, an open mind, and persistence, anyone can learn programming.
+The question you should instead ask yourself is "should I give it a shot?"

 Here are three reasons why I think you should.